alexibro/KairosKUP/README.md

 * **Kairoskup (Blog API) service:** Builds image from Dockerfile, exposes and connects it to database and internal network.
 It depends on database and swearing API. **The parameterized implementation** allows redirect Blog API to Swearing API endpoint inside the container and internal network.
 * **Internat network:** It allows and manages communication between containers.

-## Continuous Integration al Delivery - Tests
+## Continuous Integration and Delivery - Tests

 ### Tests